galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 > >  How many sequences were flagged as chimeric? what is the percentage?
 (Hint: summary.seqs)
 > > <details>
 > >   <summary> Click to view answer</summary>
-> >   If we run <pre>summary.seqs</pre> on the resulting fasta file and count table, we see that we went from 128,655
+> >   If we run summary.seqs on the resulting fasta file and count table, we see that we went from 128,655
-> >   sequences down to 119,330 sequences in this step, for a reduction of 7.3%.
+> >   sequences down to 118,091 sequences in this step, for a reduction of 8.2%.
 This is a reasonable number of
 > >   sequences to be flagged as chimeric.
 > > </details>
 > {: .question}